Can't Wait For Your W-2? Calculate Wages With Your Pay Stub Today

 - Subtract the totals from step one and two from your gross income.
 If there were no errors, then the amount will equal your net income.

 That's okay.
 Taxes are complicated and we are here to help.
-Let's get you started and help you generate your pay stub today.
+Let's get you started and help you generate your stubs with the paystub creator today.
 It's quite simple and you'll be done in minutes!
+You might also want to try the online Form W2 generator to create free Form W2!